tgymnich/OTPKit/README.md

 # OTPKit  ![Swift](https://github.com/TG908/OTPKit/workflows/Swift/badge.svg)

 A little swift package to generate HOTP and TOTP tokens and save them to the keychain.
+Featuring a combine publisher that publishes new tokens.

 # SwiftPM
 ```swift